LabmdaDolphinMatrixOS/LDM-OS/README.md

 # Dolphin Lambda Matrix λOS
-**A complete operating environment in one py
+A complete OS environment in one py